-Following developments and updated Government guidance in relation to the COVID-19 virus (Coronavirus) the Inn is operating a minimum service.
-Please see our dedicated Covid-19 page for the latest updates on the Inn’s response to Covid-19.
+Please see our Covid-19 page for the latest updates on the Inn's response in relation to the Covid-19 virus (Coronavirus).

 Please note the Inn's current amended access.
 You can find details and alternative access route maps below.